Tuatan/typescript/README.md

 ## Usage scenario

 The main usage scenario is to mirror to TypeScript world data objects defined on the .NET server side, this is why the generator does not handle any methods/properties with a body.
-Although it supports auto-properties and sets default values for primitive types such as number, boolean, string and enums.
+Although it supports auto-properties and sets default values for primitive types such as number, boolean, string or enum.

 For example, based on the following C# type declaration:
 ```csharp